Tuck

 Back to blog

-Why Google Drive Gets Messy (And How to Fix It)
+Why Your Google Drive Is Always Messy (And How to Fix It)

-You have organized your Drive before.
+You've organized your Drive before.
 It got messy again.
-Here is what is actually causing it, and why the standard advice to 'be more disciplined' will not work.
+Here's what's actually causing that, and why 'just be more disciplined' was never going to work.

 Key Takeaways

-• Drive mess is caused by structural problems, not personal failures.
-The standard organization advice treats the symptom, not the cause
+• A messy Drive is a structural problem, not a personal failing.
+The usual advice treats the symptom

-• Filing requires decisions, and decisions require mental energy you rarely have at the exact moment a file arrives
+• Filing takes decisions, and decisions take mental energy you rarely have the moment a file lands

-• "Downloads" wins because it has zero friction.
-Any system that requires more effort will lose to it over time
+• "Downloads" wins because it's zero friction.
+Any system that asks for more effort loses to it eventually

-• The only fixes that last are ones that reduce the friction of good behavior, not ones that rely on sustained willpower
+• The fixes that last reduce the friction of doing the right thing, instead of leaning on willpower

-• Removing the filing decision entirely (via automation) is more durable than improving the folder structure
+• Removing the filing decision entirely (automation) lasts longer than a better folder structure

-Day 1: They create a logical folder structure.
+Day 1: they build a sensible structure.
 Finance, Health, Legal, Tax.
-Clean and sensible.
-They move everything into the right folders.
-It takes a couple of hours.
-The Drive looks great.
+Everything gets moved into place.
+Takes a couple of hours.
+The Drive looks fantastic.

-Day 8: A PDF arrives.
-They save it to Downloads because they are in the middle of something.
-They will file it properly later.
+Day 8: a PDF arrives.
+It goes to Downloads, because they're in the middle of something.
+They'll file it later.

-Day 15: Three more files in Downloads.
-Still planning to deal with them.
+Day 15: three more files in Downloads.
+Still meaning to deal with them.

 Day 45: Downloads has 60 files.
-The root Drive has accumulated a dozen new loose documents.
+The Drive root has a dozen loose documents.
 The folders from Day 1 are sitting there pristine and empty.
-Nothing new has been filed correctly since the initial cleanup.
+Nothing new has been filed since the cleanup.

-If you have been through some version of this, you are not uniquely undisciplined.
-You are experiencing the same structural failure that affects almost everyone who tries to maintain a manual Drive organization system.
+If you've lived some version of this, you're not uniquely lazy.
+You're hitting the same structural failure that gets almost everyone who tries to run a manual filing system.

 The real reason your Drive keeps getting messy